 - Australia proposes scanning faces to see if viewers are old enough to look at porn.

-And facial recognition systems are getting better and better at what they do.
+Facial recognition systems are also getting better and better at what they do.
 A November 2018 NIST report on a massive study of facial recognition systems begins,

 This report documents performance of face recognition algorithms submitted for evaluation on image datasets maintained at NIST.
 The algorithms implement one-to-many identification of faces appearing in two-dimensional images.